- Guidelines for Businesses

 Here are our tips for replying to reviewers.

 We want the privacy and safety of everyone to be respected and protected, so don’t post any sensitive or personal information.
 We’re talking names, phone numbers, addresses, email addresses, and anything else that could be used to track, identify, contact or impersonate someone.

 If your employees decide to use their own name in replies to reviews, then they’ve put that information out there and you shouldn’t flag other reviews for including that same name.

 We won’t remove a review just because you think it’s unfair, you don’t agree with its content or you think the reviewer should have left you more stars.
 We don’t get involved in disputes about what actually went down between a reviewer and a business.
 Trustpilot is a consumer review platform, not a regulatory authority or a court of law.

-We're a platform that sits between consumers and businesses, so we have to balance competing responsibilities: We want to let everyone tell their story (good or bad), but we're also required to take down words and statements that unjustly cause significant damage to people's reputations.
+We're a platform that sits between consumers and businesses, so we have to balance competing responsibilities: We want to let everyone tell their story (good or bad), but we're also required to take down words and statements that are likely to cause serious harm to someone’s reputation or serious financial loss to a business.
 That’s why you can flag reviews that are defamatory.

 But remember, just because a review is negative, that doesn’t mean it’s defamatory.

 Claim your profile and get a business account.
 You can use it to send invitations, reply to reviewers and flag reviews that breach our guidelines.
 The information shown on your business profile page must be correct and not misleading.